Chattampi Swamikal: Early life

 Chattampi Swamikal was born as Ayyappan Pillai on 25 August 1853 at Kannammoola in southern Travancore, present day Kerala.
-His father was Thamarassery Anadha Sharma, a Nambudiri.
-Brahmin from Mavelikkara, and his mother was Nangadevi Pillai, a Nair from Kannammoola.
+His father was Vasudevan Namputhiri of Thamarassery Illam, a Nambudiri.
+Brahmin from Mavelikkara, and his mother was Nangamma, a Nair women from Veniyath family in Malayinkeezh.
 He was called by the pet name of Kunjan Pillai.
 As his parents were not able to provide him formal education, he learned letters and words from children of his neighbourhood who attended schools.
 He learned Sanskrit by overhearing the classes at a Brahmin house nearby.
 Knowing his thirst for learning an uncle took him to the traditional school conducted by Pettayil Raman Pillai Asan, a renowned scholar and writer who taught him without any fee.
 It was there that he earned the name Chattampi on account of his assignment as the monitor of the class.

 Jñānaprajāgaram

 In the 1870s Raman Pillai started a scholarly group named 'Jñānaprajāgaram' with experts on different subjects with progressive attitude.
 It served as a meeting place for many scholars of that time and facilitated Kunjan to acquaint himself with many great men.
-He also could learn Tamil from Swaminatha Desikar and philosophy from Professor Manonmaniyam Sundaram Pillai during his participation in 'Jnanaprajagaram'.
+He also could learn Tamil from Swaminatha Desikar and philosophy from Professor Manonmaniam Sundaram Pillai during his participation in 'Jnanaprajagaram'.
 Kunjan Pillai was introduced into the science of yoga by the Thycaud Ayyavu Swamikal a scholar and yogi who used to give lectures at 'Jnanaprajagaram'.
 While so a wandering sadhu who came to his village temple initiated him into spiritual world by giving the Balasubramanya Mantra.
 Mastering this mantra gave him a new vigour and zeal and he assumed the name Shanmukhadasa due to his deep devotion of Subramanya.